 Male Castle, Protected medieval castle in Male district, Bruges, Belgium

-Male Castle is a protected medieval fortress in the Male district near Bruges, surrounded by a square moat enclosing the entire structure.
-The complex includes a 14th-century tower and additional wings that contain residential rooms and a small chapel.
+Male Castle is a protected medieval fortress in the Male district near Bruges, surrounded by a square moat that encircles the entire grounds.
+The complex has a 14th-century tower and several connected wings containing residential rooms and a small chapel.

-The site began as a hunting lodge in the 12th century built for the Counts of Flanders, but was completely rebuilt around 1390 by Duke Philip the Bold.
-That reconstruction established the structure that visitors see today with its tower and connected wings.
+The site started as a hunting lodge built for the Counts of Flanders in the 12th century, then was completely rebuilt around 1390 by Duke Philip the Bold.
+That reconstruction gave the fortress the form it has today.

 The place reflects its role as a noble residence through its layout of rooms designed for both daily life and formal occasions.
 Visitors walking through the site can still sense how its spaces were organized for the family and guests who lived there.

-Access to the grounds is through a gate located to the right of the 17th-century Male town hall in the village center.
-The entrance is easy to locate from the main square and leads directly to the castle grounds.
+The entrance to the grounds is through a gate to the right of the 17th-century Male town hall in the village center.
+From there the path leads directly to the castle and is easy to follow on foot.

 The community of curious travelers